Man killed after shooting at a US Border Patrol facility in southern Texas

 McALLEN, Texas — (AP) — A 27-year-old man was killed Monday after opening fire at a U.S. Border Patrol facility in McAllen, Texas, authorities said.

-Federal agents returned fire at Ryan Louis Mosqueda, who had an assault rifle and was carrying a utility vest, McAllen Police Chief Victor Rodriguez told reporters Monday morning.
+Ryan Louis Mosqueda had an assault rifle and was carrying a utility vest when federal agents returned fire on Monday morning, McAllen Police Chief Victor Rodriguez told reporters Monday morning.
+Rodriguez said police received a call about the shooting around 5:50 a.m. and that Mosqueda fired dozens of rounds.

+The shooting took place at a facility across the street from McAllen International Airport, which was shut down as a precaution.

-Law enforcement said they found another rifle and more ammunition.
-Rodriguez said the man’s motive is currently unknown.
+Law enforcement said afterward they found a second rifle, more ammunition and backpacks that the suspect had brought.
+Rodriguez said Mosqueda’s motive is currently unknown.

 One officer was injured in the shooting, but Rodriguez said it was unclear if the injury was from shrapnel or a bullet.